jarekbis/astro_arduino/README.md

-# astro_arduino
+# Astro arduino
-Set, Rise, Azimutal positions Sun, Moon and planets
+Calculate set, rise, azimutal positions Sun, Moon and planets and more